Deobfuscation ratings, inlining “fat” functions, and breaking opaque predicates

 Options dialog for the unpacker

-Press “Start” and let the unpacker attempt to recover hidden dex files.
+Press “Start” and let the unpacker attempt to recover hidden dex files and so libraries.

-For each recovered dex, a corresponding dex unit will be created under a sub-folder named “unpacked” (highlighted in green, located under the APK unit).
+For each recovered dex and native library, a corresponding unit will be created under a sub-folder named “unpacked” (highlighted in green, located under the APK unit).

 The unpacker has completed and is displaying its results (one dex file was recovered)

-At this point, you may decide to analyze the recovered dex files(s) separately.
-In this case, simply open up the dex unit(s) under “unpacked”, and proceed as normal (another bytecode hierarchy, disassembly view, etc. will be opened).
+At this point, you may decide to analyze the recovered dex and so files(s) separately.
+In this case, simply open up the dex/elf unit(s) under “unpacked”, and proceed as normal (another code hierarchy, disassembly view, etc. will be opened).

 • Right-click on the recovered dex unit, select Extract to… and save the dex to a location of your choice